 Saga Universal Training Corp. is dedicated to reducing deaths caused by illness and injury.
 The goal of this program is to ensure operators have the basic knowledge and skills required for the safe operation of their equipment and its attachments.
-However, due to the different types of Mobile Elevating Work Platforms, certain statements in this program may not apply.
+However, due to the different types of equipment, certain statements in this program may not apply.